-371. Banks applying the quantitative approach shall directly in the general template (CSV\OR\GEN) project the P&L impact of conduct risk losses over the 3-year time horizon using banks' own methods.
+386. Banks applying the quantitative approach shall directly in the general template (CSV\OR\ GEN) project the P&L impact of conduct risk losses over the 3-year time horizon using banks' own methods.

-- 372. Projections of conduct risk losses linked to new non-material conduct risk events shall not fall below a binding floor over the 3-year stress test time horizon under both the baseline and the adverse scenarios.
+- 387. Projections of conduct risk losses linked to new non-material conduct risk events shall not fall below a binding floor over the 3-year stress test time horizon under both the baseline scenario and the adverse scenario.
 The floor is applicable to the total losses from new non-material conduct risk events for the 3 years, but not year by year.
-In the case that the floor applies, the amount of losses under the floor will be projected equally along the 3 years of the time horizon. - 373.
+If the floor applies, the amount of losses under the floor will be projected equally along the 3 years of the time horizon. - 388.
 In the baseline scenario, the 3-year floor for potential losses linked to new non-material conduct risk events will be computed as 3 times the average of the historical losses reported by the banks during the 5 years prior to the beginning of the exercise (the 2013-2017 period) for non-material conduct risk events only (i.e. excluding past losses of historical material conduct risk events reported during this period).
 In the adverse scenario, the floor will be more conservative and banks will be required to apply a stress multiplier to the average.
-This calculation is detailed in Box 28.
+This calculation is detailed in Box 30.

-Box 28: Floor for conduct risk losses
+Box 30: Floor for conduct risk losses for non-material conduct events

-${\hbox{Conduct risk floor}{(b \text{ or adv}),3 \textit{ years}}} = \\ 3\Omega{(b \text{ or adv})} \frac{1}{5} \sum{y=2013}^{2017} (\hbox{historical conduct losses for non-material events})y.$
+Conduct risk floor for non - material conduct events(b or adv),3 years = $3 \Omega{(b \text{ or adv})} \frac{1}{5} \sum{y=2013}^{2017}$ (historical conduct losses for non - material events)y.